SublimeLinter/SublimeLinter-json/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings](http://sublimelinter.readthedocs.org/en/latest/settings.html).
 For information on generic linter settings, please see [Linter Settings](http://sublimelinter.readthedocs.org/en/latest/linter_settings.html).

+Settings are accessed via the <kbd>Preferences</kbd> > <kbd>Package Settings</kbd> > <kbd>SublimeLinter-json</kbd> menu.

+### strict
+If strict is set to true (default), linter will work in strict mode in which comments are not allowed.
+Otherwise, it will use a "soft" check which allows comments.

+### strict_exceptions
+A list of file extensions which are always checked in a non-strict manner.
+By default this includes .sublime-* extensions which often include comments.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: